 Monitor the color of your pee.
 If it’s dark, you’re not drinking enough water.
 If you’re not peeing, you’re definitely not drinking enough water.

-I’ve used these tips to navigate dry solo rides in the deserts of central Oregon and northern Nevada, as well as the Sahara Desert in Egypt and Sudan.
+I’ve used these tips to navigate dry desert bikepacking routes in central Oregon and northern Nevada, as well as the Sahara Desert in Egypt and Sudan.
 Bikepacking in super hot weather is never easy, but it can be done safely if you keep an eye on your water plan.

 More Bikepacking Resources